meteornium/Frogger-2.0/README.md

 Example of Frogger getting hit by a car and getting the "Game Over" screen:
 ![](https://media.giphy.com/media/EQw7LUeYrOMzthoXSC/giphy.gif)

-Example of Frogger winning the level and transitioning to the "YOU WON" screen:
+Example of Frogger winning the level and transitioning to the "YOU WIN!" screen:
 ![](https://media.giphy.com/media/HLIA0d91PHEc055qg1/giphy.gif)

 ## Car Movement and Spawning